 For PPD entries, the Originator should ensure that an authorization is clear and readily understandable by the consumer account holder.
 The authorization should also include the account number and routing number of the consumer account holder (i.e. a copy of the account holder's check ensures the numbers are accurately obtained).
 The consumer account holder must date and sign, or similarly authenticate the authorization to validate the company's authorization to initiate transactions on their account.
 Authorizations should include directions on how to revoke the authorization, the amount of the debit entry, and the date on which the debit(s) will occur.
 According to the Rules, Companies are responsible for ensuring the authorization contains "clear and readily understandable terms."
 An authorization that is not clear and readily understandable as to its terms (including the amount or timing of debits) does not satisfy the requirements of the Rules and will be considered an invalid authorization.
 Each Company should review their authorizations to ensure the requirements of the Nacha Operating Rules are met.
-Obtaining appropriate authorization must be retained by the Originator for a period of two years following the termination or revocation of the authorization.
+Obtaining appropriate authorization must be retained by the Originator in the event of a return sent back as "unauthorized."
+Authorization.